-If you’re looking for a new, dark sweet cherry to grow in your backyard orchard, look no further than kordia cherries, also known as Attika.
+If you’re looking for a new, dark, sweet cherry to grow in your backyard orchard, look no further than kordia cherries, also known as Attika.
 Attika cherry trees produce abundant, long, heart-shaped dark cherries with a strong, sweet flavor.
 Care for these trees is much like other cherries and is not difficult for most home gardeners.

 What are Attika Cherries?

 This is a mid to late season cherry that came to the U.S. from the Czech Republic.
 Its exact origins and parentage are unknown, but it is a favorite for sweet cherries that are large and durable in storage and transport.
 Bing cherries are the benchmark for harvest times, and Attika falls later in the season.
 It can be harvested about one or even two weeks after Bing.
 Kordia cherries are known to resist rain-crack and damage when being transported or harvested.
 Attika cherry trees are technically self-fertile, but they benefit from having another variety nearby for pollination.
 This will result in more fruit.

 Growing Attika Cherries